This post may contain affiliate links. Please read our disclosure policy.

 Recipe ingredients

-- Sugar – You only need a bit of sugar to feed the yeast and produce the bubbles that help your gf bread rise
+- Sugar – Just a bit to feed the yeast and help it rise.

-- Salt – Adds a little flavor and complements the other ingredients; I bake with kosher salt since it's much harder to overmeasure than fine table salt
+- Salt – Enhances flavor.
+I use kosher salt because it’s harder to overmeasure than fine salt.

 How to make gluten free artisan bread

-- As soon as it's cool enough to handle, transfer the bread to a wire rack and let it cool completely before you slice it or you'll compress the bread.
+Turn the bread out onto a wire rack and let it cool completely before slicing—cutting too soon can compress the crumb.

 My Pro Tip